ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

 - Fixed filter bypass operating when running a `/` command
 - Added improvements to **Fly - desync**, **NoFall - desync**, and a **Scaffold** bypass (from slots 1–9 in the hotbar)
-- Introduced Click GUI via `vav4inject.js`
+- Introduced ClickGUI via `vav4inject.js`
 - Improved inventory handling and user interface

 ## Ideas for some new modules